ScanMountGoat/xc3_lib/README.md

 ## Building
 After installing the [Rust toolchain](https://www.rust-lang.org/tools/install), run `cargo build --release` in the repository directory.
 Running `cargo build` without the `--release` will result in faster compile times during development but dramatically worse runtime performance.
 The tools can be run using `cargo run --release -p <project> <args>`. xc3_tex uses [image_dds](https://github.com/ScanMountGoat/image_dds), which supports Windows x86, Linux x86, MacOS x86, and MacOS Apple Silicon due to using precompiled kernels for DDS encoding.
 Other projects should build on other platforms without issues.

-## Documentation
-The projects are not currently published to crates.io, so run `cargo doc -p xc3_lib --open` to generate and view the rustdoc output in the browser.
-Replace xc3_lib with the name of other packages to view the corresponding documentation.
-Contributors should see [Architecture](https://github.com/ScanMountGoat/xc3_lib/blob/main/ARCHITECTURE.md) and [Development](https://github.com/ScanMountGoat/xc3_lib/blob/main/DEVELOPMENT.md) for information.

 ## Credits
 This project is based on previous reverse engineering work, including work done for Xenoblade 2.